- Home

 Accessibility at the Festival

-We’re continuing to make St Kilda Festival more accessible, with a range of services to enhance your Festival experience.
+We’re continuing to make improvements to access at the St Kilda Festival, with a range of services to enhance your Festival experience and ensure the St Kilda Festival is as accessible to as many people as possible.

 Access around St Kilda Festival

-Auslan Interpreters (from Auslan Stage Left) will be present at the following stages on Sunday 18 February:
+Auslan interpreters (from Auslan Stage Left) will be present at the following stages:

 A wheelchair charging station is also located here.